logo

 About Degenerative Disc Disease

-Degenerative disc disease affects nearly every person as they age, but some have mild changes with few symptoms, while others live with excruciating, chronic back pain.
-When you need help from the pain, call Alexis Tracy, DO, at Somerset Spine & Nerve in Medford, Oregon.
-Dr. Tracy specializes in physical medicine and minimally invasive interventional techniques, helping each person get pain relief and regain a more active life without surgery.
+Degenerative disc disease affects nearly everyone as they age.
+While some experience only mild changes with few symptoms, others suffer from chronic, excruciating back pain.
+If you’re struggling with pain, call Alexis Tracy, DO, at Somerset Spine & Nerve in Medford, Oregon.
+Dr. Tracy specializes in physical medicine and minimally invasive interventional techniques, helping patients find relief and return to a more active life—without surgery.
 Don’t wait to seek help for your neck or back pain.
 Call the office or request an appointment online today.

 Degenerative Disc Disease Q&A